 - Shorter battery life than 255

-The Garmin Forerunner 2X5 range has delivered some of the best running watches and the Garmin Forerunner 255 is a full multisport watch for triathletes, making it one of the best sports watches all-round.
-Central to its appeal has been value: the watches had some of Garmin’s best features but cost less than the likes of the Garmin Fenix 7 of Epix 2.
+The Garmin Forerunner 2X5 range has delivered some of the best running watches and the Garmin Forerunner 255 is a full multisport watch for triathletes, making it one of the best sports watches.
+Integral to its appeal has been value: these watches had some of Garmin’s best features but cost less than the likes of the Garmin Fenix 7 of Epix 2.

-The Garmin Forerunner 265 is a small departure from that, because it is expensive, though after a week of testing I’d say it’s an excellent watch that offers almost all Garmin’s best features in an attractive package with a bright AMOLED display.
+The Garmin Forerunner 265 is a small departure from that, because it is expensive, so the older Forerunner 255 and even 245 watches remain strong options for those who can do without the AMOLED screen.
+If the cost isn’t off-putting, however, I’d affirm that the Forerunner 265 is an excellent watch that offers almost all Garmin’s best features in an attractive package with that bright AMOLED display.

 Garmin Forerunner 265 Review: Price And Availability

-The Forerunner 265 is available from 2nd March 2023 and costs $449.99 in the US and £429.99 in the UK.
-There are two sizes of the watch which both cost the same and, unlike with the Forerunner 255, there is no cheaper watch available without the music storage feature.
+The Forerunner 265 launched in March 2023 and costs $449.99 in the US and £429.99 in the UK.
+There are two sizes of the watch which cost the same and, unlike with the Forerunner 255, there is no cheaper watch available without the music storage feature.
 It’s a significant price rise on the Forerunner 255 Music, which costs $399.99/£349.99.

 Design And Hardware